ShinoMythmaker/Aetherblend/README.md

     <a href="https://www.paypal.com/donate/?hosted_button_id=VVSSL3GDRSBNC"><img alt="Sponsor Badge" src="https://img.shields.io/badge/Mythmaker-Sponsor-pink?style=flat"></a>
 </p>

-AetherBlend is a Blender-Plugin to help you animate with ease.
-It aims to generate a a Rigify Rig to the exact dimensions of your Character.
-It will determin what bones are present and generate the Rig accordingly, including Monsters and NPCS.
+Aetherblend is a Blender plugin designed to help you import characters and animate with ease.
+Aetherblend determines what bones are present in the vanilla armature and generates a rigify rig to the exact proportions of your character, including NPCs and monsters.
-You can use it for Gposing, Modding or in Blender animations.
+This add-on is multipurpose and can be used for gposing, modding or animating in Blender!

-!!
-Aetherblend is currently not production ready and very early on in developement !!
+<b> Aetherblend is currently in early development and not complete.</b>
 &nbsp;

 &nbsp;

 ## Notable Features
-- Import and apply C+ directly on your armature.
+- Rigify compatibility
+- Customisation+ support
-- Gpose Export
+- Gpose export
-- Advanced Eye controls.
+- Advanced eye controls
-- Heel Controls
+- Heel controls
-- IK/FK functionality.
+- IK/FK functionality
-- and much more...
+- And much more...

 <p align="center">
   <img width="50%" alt="Advanced Eye Controls" src="https://github.com/user-attachments/assets/eb672d24-e0c8-477d-b1db-dacd93fd59f0" /><img width="50%" alt="Head and Shoulder follow" src="https://github.com/user-attachments/assets/e4d2c997-b47e-4118-aaa1-2f66a37b7560" />